 How did you beat the cravings?

-I’d have a piece of fruit or some nuts to hand so I wasn’t tempted to fall off the wagon.
+I’d have a piece of fruit and some plain nuts to hand so I wasn’t tempted to fall off the wagon.
 Just something to give me a sweet hit.
 As time goes by those cravings don’t happen anymore and it feels like being freed from the shackles of addiction.

 Do you think success is all in the preparation?
 (Facebook question from Ceri Morgan)